Qubit regularized $O(N)$ nonlinear sigma models: Acknowledgments

-The material presented here is funded in part by the U.S. Department of Energy, Office of Science, Nuclear Physics program under award No.~DE-FG02-05ER41368, and in part by the J.\,Horst Meyer Endowment fellowship from Duke Physics.
+The material presented here was funded in part by the DOE QuantISED program through the theory consortium ``Intersections of QIS and Theoretical Particle Physics'' at Fermilab with Fermilab Subcontract No. 666484, in part by Institute for Nuclear Theory with US Department of Energy Grant DE-FG02-00ER41132, in part by U.S. Department of Energy, Office of Science, Office of Nuclear Physics, Inqubator for Quantum Simulation (IQuS) under Award Number DOE (NP) Award DE-SC0020970, in part by U.S. Department of Energy, Office of Science, Nuclear Physics program under award No.~DE-FG02-05ER41368, and in part by the J.\,Horst Meyer Endowment fellowship from Duke University.